LucasRocha-Png/ctypes-demo/README.md

 # Ctypes-Demos
 This project is useful to understand how to import, and how C++ libraries works in Python.
+It can be useful to use as a base to your program.

 ## Creating an external file